studioalgorhythmics/sensoriumofanimals/wifi_sensing/readme.md

 sudo apt-get install aircrack-ng
 ```

-Put your WiFi interface into monitor mode (where wlan1 is your interface, might be different)
+Put your WiFi interface into monitor mode (`wlan1` is your interface identifier, might be different)
 ```
 sudo airmon-ng start wlan1
 ```
 If using TL-WN722N, green led shoud blink while into monitor mode.

-Start scanning WiFi stations and clients (-o writes only CSV file)
+Start scanning WiFi stations and clients (`-o csv -w dump` writes to a CSV file with "dump" prefix)
 ```
 sudo airodump-ng -o csv -w dump mon0
 ```